 Sliders controlling numeric filtering values (price, dimensions, performance attributes, etc.) should always be accompanied by text input fields acting as a fallback.
 The input fields provide the user with an alternative to the slider control – which can be imprecise if the user wants to set very specific values – and makes it easier for the user to infer if it’s a single-point slider (one input field) or a dual-point range slider (two input fields).

 Input fields makes it easier for the user to define precise ranges as they simply input their desired values, whereas dragging a slider handle requires finding the exact pixel on the screen where the slider interval comes closest to their desired value.
 Slider ranges are just inherently inaccurate, which is good for encouraging exploration but limiting and bothersome to users with precise constraints.

 Since the currently set value for each handle needs to be indicated in the interface anyways, the small fallback form field won’t necessarily consume much extra space.
 It can however add some visual complexity, which might be why some sites leave them out.
-This is a serious mistake however considering just how important these fields are to users who want to set an exact range or for those with degraded fine motor skills in their hands.
+This is a serious mistake when designing forms however considering just how important these fields are to users who want to set an exact range or for those with degraded fine motor skills in their hands.

 5) Live Update Results

 Since text field fallbacks are required, the main benefit of slider interfaces is not a visually simpler interface, but rather in the way users filter.
 Having the filter represented visually can act as an encouragement to filter – both through the more visual representation and though the seemingly simpler interaction.